-FOS investigated and found that the financial firm had not complied with good industry lending practices, and should not have accepted Ms G as co-borrower for the following reasons:
+FOS investigated and found that the FSP had not complied with good industry lending practices, and should not have accepted Ms G as co-borrower for the following reasons:

-- The security for the loan was a property in Ms G's sole name and part of the purpose of the loan was to repay debts that she did not owe. - The financial firm should have taken steps to ensure Ms G was not subject to potential financial abuse. - Specifically, the financial firm should have discussed the loan with Ms G in private, without the co-borrower present.
+- the security for the loan was a property in Ms G's sole name and part of the purpose of the loan was to repay debts that she did not owe - the FSP should have taken steps to ensure Ms G was not subject to potential financial abuse - specifically, the FSP should have discussed the loan with Ms G in private, without the co-borrower present.

-Ms G said she presented at the financial firm branch as subdued, unfocused, and unwilling to take part in discussion about the lending.
+Ms G said she presented at the FSP branch as subdued, unfocused, and unwilling to take part in discussion about the lending.
 She said it would have been evident that she was experiencing mental illness and was in an abusive relationship with the co-borrower.

-Good industry practice in these circumstances required the financial firm to recognise and act on the warning signs of potential undue influence, and to speak with her separately from the co-borrower to ensure that she understood what she was doing and was entering into the transaction of her own free will.
+Good industry practice in these circumstances required the FSP to recognise and act on the warning signs of potential undue influence, and to speak with her separately from the co-borrower to ensure that she understood what she was doing and was entering into the transaction of her own free will.
 It should also have made a note of that conversation and retained it with the lending file.

 FOS found that Ms G was not liable for the portion of the loan that was used to refinance her former partner's debts.
-The financial firm could only hold the complainant liable for, and could only use her property as security for, an amount of approximately \$80,000.
+The FSP could only hold the applicant liable for, and could only use her property as security for, an amount of approximately \$80,000.